244752/JSON_Project/README.md

-# AM_Application
+# JSON ONE LINE CONVERTER
-Application to convert json format texts
+Application that converts to json format texts

 ![](Image/mainWindow.png)